Quantum kinetic equation in phase-space textured multiband systems: introduction

 This paper is organized as follows.
 In Sec.\,\ref{cov}, for a two-band Hamiltonian, we derive a covariant transport equation for the Wigner distribution function.
 In Sec.\,\ref{adiab}, we decouple the transport equation to derive effective band-diagonal semiclassical kinetic equations (sKE).
 In our sKE, in addition to the known Berry curvature corrections to the sEOM, we find terms corresponding to the aforementioned modified density of states, as well as interband terms not seen before.
 We interpret these terms as representing quasiparticles motion in curved, nonorthogonal subspaces of the total Hilbert space.
 In Sec.\,\ref{hydro}, we extract the hydrodynamic current from the continuity equation, discuss issues associated with momentum-space ultraviolet cutoffs and band-crossing points.
 In Sec.\,\ref{EM}, we consider minimal coupling to electromagnetic gauge fields and express our transport equations in terms of the gauge-invariant kinetic momentum.
 We then apply these equations to the 2D Dirac and 3D Weyl Hamiltonians in Sec.\,\ref{dirac2d} and Sec.\,\ref{weyl3d}.
 In the conclusion, Sec.\,\ref{con}, we qualitatively compare our approach with other methods for deriving band-projected effective Hamiltonians by canonical transformations on the Hilbert space.
 Computational details are relegated to the appendices.
+For the reader's convenience, we have provide references to the equations containing the main results of this paper in Table \ref{eqns}.